What is the Husky Experience?

 Now that I’ve been building my network, a lot of my journalism heroes are people I know personally.
 We had Seattle Times photographer Erika Schultz teach a photojournalism class at the UW, and she’s become one of my mentors.
 Erika’s class taught me the importance of diversity and inclusion both in front of the camera and behind the camera.
 Having the opportunity to interact with people like Erika and have conversations about their work really changed my approach to video journalism.

 I was an on-camera reporter for local youth media show “What’s Good, 206?” in high school.
 By the time I was a freshman at the UW, I had interviewed public figures, local leaders and celebrities like Seattle Seahawk Richard Sherman and Seattle Mayor Ed Murray.
 That experience really reaffirmed my desire to pursue journalism at the UW.
-Last spring, I coordinated multimedia stories as The Daily’s digital projects editor.
+In spring 2016, I coordinated multimedia stories as The Daily’s digital projects editor.
 Now, I produce my own videos and intern at KING 5.
 My dream is to share stories involving immigration and underrepresented communities.

-One of the reasons my parents immigrated to the U.S. from the Philippines was to give my sister and I access to a great education, so I always knew I’d go to college.
+One of the reasons my parents immigrated to the U.S. from the Philippines was to give my sister and me access to a great education, so I always knew I’d go to college.
 But without scholarship support, I wouldn’t have had opportunities to branch out from the University — and those opportunities opened the doors to more opportunities.
-Experiences are what set us apart, and I wouldn’t have had some of mine without people helping me along the way.
+Experiences are what set us apart, and I wouldn’t have had some of mine without people helping me along the way.”

 Hometown: Kirkland, Washington